Gifts at work

 Acquisition of the Rockefeller Native Prairie

 KU professor E. Raymond Hall directed both the Kansas Biological Survey and the KU Natural History Museum in the 1950s and 1960s.
 Through a mutual acquaintance, he met John D. Rockefeller Jr., the philanthropist son of the founder of Standard Oil.
 In 1956, Hall, along with Prof. Henry Fitch, convinced Rockefeller to provide $17,000 to purchase the 160-acre farm that became known as the Field Station's Rockefeller Experimental Tract for the purpose of conserving a small native prairie and testing methods of prairie management.
-The experiment in prairie management methods became the longest-running of such studies and continues today.
+The experiment in prairie management methods became the longest-running study of its kind and continues today.

 Acquisition of the Wiggins tract to buffer the Rockefeller Native Prairie

 The Kansas Biological Survey has long recognized the need to protect sensitive habitat by buffering it from the effects of encroaching development.
 The 10-acre Rockefeller Prairie is the area of the Field Station in greatest need of protection.
 In 2004, the Survey began an initiative to acquire a valuable tract, offered by the Wiggins family of Kansas, for this purpose.
 The family offered the tract for sale below market value and withheld the tract from the market while funds were raised.
-Based on lead gifts from Robert and Suzanne McColl, and from Tensie Oldfather, all of Lawrence, many donors made contributions to raise the amount needed to purchase the 160-acre tract.
+Based on lead gifts from Robert and Suzanne Ecke McColl, and from Tensie Oldfather, all of Lawrence, many donors made contributions to raise the amount needed to purchase the 160-acre tract.
 Acquisition of this tract has enabled the development of an extensive new public trail system, which is used for research and teaching as well as public enjoyment.